echa/ng-scrollable/README.md

 Optional attributes
 -------------------

-ng-scrollable supports optional attributes.
+ng-scrollable supports optional attributes to set or spy on the current scroll position programmatically.
+Spies may be bound to any Angular expression such as a scope function or scope variable.
+If the expression evaluates to a settable entity (i.e. a variable), ng-scrollable will set it to the current scroll position in pixels.

-### scrollX
+### spyX
-Binded to the scope to control the position of the horizontal scrollbar.
+Spy on and control the horizontal scrollbar position.

-### scrollY
+### spyY
-Binded to the scope to control the position of the vertical scrollbar.
+Spy on and control the vertical scrollbar position.

 How does it work?